matheo/UserBundle/Resources/doc/index.md

 Now that you have completed the basic installation and configuration of this UserBundle, you are ready to learn about more advanced features and usages of the FOSUserBundle.

+Later the integration with the HWIOAuthBundle will be covered, in the meanwhile you can check config the examples at [Resources/config/examples](https://github.com/matheo/UserBundle/tree/master/Resources/config/examples).

 The following documents are available: